 If stone-ground mustard isn’t your thing, here is a guide for choosing a replacement.

-Creole mustard’s grainy texture and spice are due to a high ratio of mustard seeds to vinegar, and it sometimes includes garlic and celery seed.
+- Creole mustard’s grainy texture and spice are due to a high ratio of mustard seeds to vinegar, sometimes including garlic and celery seeds.

-- Stone-ground mustard: stone-ground mustard is produced by grinding brown mustard seeds with water and vinegar until it becomes a coarse-textured spread.
+- Stone-Ground Mustard: Stone-ground mustard is produced by grinding brown mustard seeds with water and vinegar until it becomes a coarse-textured spread.

 Substitutions